DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - understand the agenda of who is talking to you
  - don&#39;t trust what is on the media namely when it is selling fear (after all if it is on the media it is because it is rare)
  - FUD (Fear Uncertainty and Doubt) - Used to be used a lot in the technology sector
+ - we are living in challenging times which and it is important to understand that facts and solid science are how we need to think about problems and solutions.
+   - not to say that we need to have 100% facts and assurance before decisions are made, but it is important to try to have &#39;fact based decisions&#39; as much as possible

+## Feedback loops

+...

+**Topics to cover and ideas**

+ - key to create scalable workflows. it is all about effectiveness.
+ - Positive reinforcement, adjust to navigation
+ - explain using feedback loops from control systems and engineering
+ - TDD is a gigantic feedback loop
+ - Bret Victor&#39;s inventing on principle (https://vimeo.com/36579366) is all about feedback loops
+ - not about just &#39;giving feedback&#39; . the key for feedback loops is that the input will affect the output which will affect the input (good example are how a driver uses the driving wheel in a car)
+ - used in music (to create special electric guitar sounds)
+ - one interesting challenge is how to measure it
+ - I think I have a really good instinct for how feedback loops can exist in business and development
+- exponential growth can happen easily in an feedback loop